Skip to main content

 Alumni Liaison

-Welcome to the September 2025 edition of Rise, the voice of Grand Island Senior High alumni and friends.
-We show up every other month in over 9,000 in-boxes bringing you news, views, and memories of GISH.
+As we do every other month, we landed in over 11,000 in-boxes today bringing you news, views, and memories of GISH.
 Rise is a publication of the Grand Island Public Schools Foundation.

-This is Issue #5 of our tenth year of publishing the only consistent connection for alumni and friends of Grand Island Senior High.
-That makes this iteration 59 of Rise as we reach a decade of bringing the comings and goings of Islander alums across the globe.
+This is Issue #2 of our 11th year of publishing the only consistent connection for alumni and friends of Grand Island Senior High.
+That makes this iteration 62 of Rise as we move smartly into another decade of bringing the comings and goings of Islander alums across the globe.

-As usual, in our In Memoriam we have a list of Islanders who have passed, in Reunions we have class gatherings and other class get-togethers, and in Class Notes we have the lives and times of Islanders everywhere.
-And, once again, you’ll get a chance to test your memory or at least your Google search skills with another edition of Islander Trivia, this issue focusing on Walnut’s special celebration.
+As usual, In Memoriam lists those Islanders who have passed.
+In Reunions we have class gatherings and other class get-togethers, and in Class Notes we have the lives and times of Islanders everywhere.
+And, once again, you’ll get a chance to test your memory or at least your Google search skills with another edition of Islander Trivia.

 Stay in touch, Islanders.
 And remember: Keep pushing on.